wp-plugins/scrapeazon/readme.txt

 == Upgrade Notice ==

+= 1.0.9 =
+Upgrade to 1.0.9 to enable support for the Amazon API in China and India.

 = 1.0.8 =
 Upgrade to 1.0.8 to enable basic ScrapeAZon troubleshooting features, such as a sample iframe and PHP environment detection.